kvcache-ai/Mooncake/README.md

   ```
 - Go 1.20+, if you want to build with `-DWITH_P2P_STORE`.
 You may download it from [here](https://go.dev/dl/).
 - Rust Toolclain, if you want to build with `-DWITH_WITH_RUST_EXAMPLE`.
+- `hiredis`, if you want to build with `-DWITH_REDIS`, so that you use Redis instead of etcd as metadata servers.

 ### Installation
 1. Init source code